|

 the radio off the cooler about a gallon of river water came gushing out and the

+unit.
+Water resistant does not mean you can submerge it.
 The search was on for the next radio.
 Since we had already

 made plans to go toobing the next day, I had to go shopping that night for a new